JLugo4/JLugo4/index.md

 Lincoln, DE • (302) 393-6683 • Jarek.Lugo96@gmail.com
 LinkedIn: [/JarekLugo](https://www.linkedin.com/in/JarekLugo) • GitHub: [/JLugo4](https://github.com/JLugo4)

-Hard working and dedicated Software Developer, with over five years’ military service in the U.S. Marine Corps Reserve and significant progress towards an Associate of Applied Science in Accounting with coursework in Mathematical Quantitative Reasoning and Statistics, Accounting, Business, and Economics; detail-oriented, customer-focused, team player eager to apply technical skills in Java, SQL, and Spring Boot using innovative approaches to solving complex business problems.
+Hardworking and dedicated Software Developer, with six years’ military service in the U.S. Marine Corps Reserve and significant progress towards an Associate of Applied Science in Accounting with coursework in Mathematical Quantitative Reasoning and Statistics, Accounting, Business, and Economics; detail-oriented, customer-focused, team player eager to apply technical skills in Java, SQL, and Spring Boot using innovative approaches to solving complex business problems.

 ## TECHNICAL SKILLS
 - Java